akiko-pusu/redmine-build-notifier-plugin/README.md

 Redmine Build Notifier is a [Jenkins](http://jenkins-ci.org/) plugin.

-As you know, [Redmine plugin](https://wiki.jenkins-ci.org/display/JENKINS/Redmine+Plugin) for Jenkins already exists, but Redmine plugin needs changeset info to integrate Jenkins and Redmine.
+As you know, [Redmine plugin](https://wiki.jenkins-ci.org/display/JENKINS/Redmine+Plugin) for Jenkins already exists, but Redmine plugin needs commit info to integrate Jenkins and Redmine.

-On one hand, this plugin aims to enable Jenkins build result to associate with target Redmine issue, in case no changeset, no SCM.
+On one hand, this plugin aims to enable Jenkins build result to associate with target Redmine issue, in case no commits, no SCM.

 Basic features
 -------------